mercadopago/devsite-docs/guides/checkout-bricks/possible-errors.en.md

 However, our SDK was structured for client-side rendering while Next.js typically works with _Server-Side Rendering_ (SSR).
 Thus, when using our SDK, it is necessary to take this into consideration.

 You can achieve this integration by dynamically importing the SDK, as indicated in the [Next.js documentation](https://nextjs.org/docs/pages/building-your-application/optimizing/lazy-loading#nextdynamic).
-Below you will find an example of dynamically importing a component provided in our SDK, the `getPaymentMethods`.
+Below you will find an example of dynamically importing a component provided in our SDK, the [Payment Brick](/developers/en/docs/checkout-bricks/payment-brick/introduction).

 ```react-jsx